mementomoryn/rmm/docs/TEMPLATE.md

 These secrets variables values are hidden and will not be able to be viewed, after you have created or edited it.

 ### Reddit Client ID Spoof
+> [!NOTE]
+> This secret variable is only mandatory if you want to use spoof client for third party reddit apps in `options.json`.

-Secrets that are already pre-configured on the workflow:
+Secrets name that are already pre-configured on the workflow:
 * Infinity: `INFINITY_CLIENT_ID`
 * Sync: `SYNC_CLIENT_ID`
 * Boost: `BOOST_CLIENT_ID`